ProjectEvergreen/wcc/docs/pages/docs.md

 There are of couple things you will need to do to use WCC with TypeScript parsing:

-1. NodeJS version needs to be >= `22.6.0`
+1. NodeJS version needs to be >= `22.18.0`
 1. You will need to use the _.ts_ extension
 1. You'll want to enable the [`erasableSyntaxOnly`](https://devblogs.microsoft.com/typescript/announcing-typescript-5-8/#the---erasablesyntaxonly-option) flag in your _tsconfig.json_

-> If you're feeling adventurous, you can use NodeJS **>=23.x** and omit the `--experimental-strip-types` flag.
-Keep an eye on this PR for when unflagged type-stripping support may come to Node LTS 22.x. 👀

 ## JSX

 > ⚠️ _Very Experimental!_

-Even more experimental than WCC is the option to author a rendering function for native `HTMLElements`, that can compile down to a zero run time, web ready custom element!
+WCC provides the option to author a `render` function for native `HTMLElements` that can compile down to a zero run time, web ready custom element!
 It handles resolving event handling and `this` references and can manage some basic re-rendering lifecycles.

 ### Example